10 tips to save money: How much does owning a motor yacht really costs?

 4. Insurance bundles: Consider bundling your boat insurance with other policies, as many providers offer discounts which can lead to considerable savings.

-7. Invest in durable safety and cleaning equipment: Choose high-quality, long-lasting safety and cleaning gear for your boat.
+8. Invest in durable high-grade safety equipment: Choose high-quality, long-lasting safety gear for your boat.
 While the upfront costs may be higher, frequent replacements can be avoided, saving money in the long run.

 Access detailed information about our motor yachtsDownload our catalogue